brigadecore/brigade/docs/content/topics/operators/deploy.md

-To set up GitHub authentication with Brigade, you'll create a [GitHub OAuth App] with the authorization callback URL set to point to the `/v2/session/auth` endpoint on Brigade's API server address, e.g. the hostname reserved when setting up ingress.
+To set up GitHub authentication with Brigade, you'll create a [GitHub OAuth App] with the authorization callback URL set to point to the `/v2/session/auth` endpoint on Brigade's API server address, e.g. the hostname reserved when setting up ingress or the external IP address if no ingress is used.
 You'll then use the GitHub OAuth Apps's client ID and a generated client secret in the `brigade2-values.yaml` file.

   1. Follow the [GitHub OAuth App] creation instructions, supplying your choice of values for `Application Name`, `Homepage URL` and `Application description`.